souja67/ethical-hacking/README.md

    * -w : The Directory where you want to save the file(Password File).
    * wlan0 : Name of the interface.

-10. Deauthorize client from wifi network
+10. Deauthorize client from wifi network (to capture WPA2 handshake)
     ```sh
     sudo aireplay-ng -0 99 -a CC:E1:D5:30:51:F8 wlan0
     ```